-The Greek population in Australia may be booming after many Greeks relocated Down Under due to the recession, but Greek names for newborn babies are in decline.
+The Greek population in Australia may be booming after many Greeks relocated Down Under due to the recent recession, but Greek names for newborn babies are in decline.

 Among the least-popular names for boys are George (39), Theodore (43), Zachary (44), Nicholas (76) or Ari (98), while the preferred ones for girls are Zoe (6), Elena (87) and Anastasia (94).